markshust/docker-meteor/README.md

 ## Usage

-Just create a new `Dockerfile` in the root of your application, specifying the version of Node you want to use:
+Just create a new `Dockerfile` in the root of your application, specifying the version of Node that your Meteor install is setup to use (find this out with `meteor node --version`):

 ```
 FROM markoshust/meteor:8.8